Division of Longshore and Harbor Workers' Compensation (DLHWC)

 You must submit a properly-executed Power of Attorney if you want to authorize another person to manage your Special Fund payments.
 See FAQ 1 for document submission options.

 October 1 frequently falls between pay periods, so the adjustment beginning October 1 is included in the following pay period.

 You are only entitled to annual adjustments if your benefits are for permanent total disability benefits, or you are the dependent survivor of a claimant whose death was related to his/her work-related injury.

 No. Any checks or direct deposits paid to your spouse after his/her death must be returned to the attention of the National Office Fiscal Officer at the address provided in FAQ 4.
 The national office will then determine whether your spouse's estate is entitled to a full or partial refund.

 In order to obtain workers' compensation survivor benefits, you must file a claim and supply medical information that supports the connection between your spouse's work-related injury and his/her death.
 A claim for death benefits must be filed within one year of the employee's death, two years in the case of occupational disease (e.g., asbestosis).
-To file a claim for death benefits you should complete Form LS-262, which can be obtained online or from your district office.
+To file a claim for death benefits you should complete Form LS-262, which can be obtained online or from your local suboffice in your district.
 You must submit this information to OWCP.
 See FAQ1 for further detail.